lzlzlz1233/lzdemo/README.md

 1) Open Android Studio, build Gradle, select app configuration with emulator Pixel 3a API 34 , then we should be able to run the app by clicking on the round  arrow on the green button
 ![Screenshot 2024-04-18 at 8 32 22 PM](https://github.com/lzlzlz1233/androidTestLZ/assets/159413314/cb902a5e-e211-4d38-8ce8-96c94a991abf)

+## Key UI made Decisions
+1. Search will be triggered  when user hit return when they finish typing (see demo)
+2. when user refresh all search queries will be reset
+3. There is no local persistence of data source given trending movies can change day by day
+4. App Theme toggling is not supported

 ## Functional Requirements Brief Summary
 1. Render a grid of trending movies from the movie database API (poster image only)   ` Approach: See architecture design `

 2. Search movies from the movie database API (poster image only)   ` Approach: See architecture design `

-3. reload the grid ` Approach: SwipeRefreshLayout `
+4. reload the grid ` Approach: SwipeRefreshLayout `

-4. handle the normal variety of errors (empty, and error states)   `Approach: Simple Text View when errored out (see screen shot attached)`
+5. handle the normal variety of errors (empty, and error states)   `Approach: Simple Text View when errored out (see screen shot attached)`

-5. If images fail to load/Null , displaying a placeholder  `Approach: Glide`
+6. If images fail to load/Null , displaying a placeholder  `Approach: Glide`

-6. State preservation on orientation change `Approach: StateHandle`
+7. State preservation on orientation change `Approach: StateHandle`

 8. Overlay   `Approach: Simple Dialogfragment `

 9. Pagination (see demo)

+10 Unit tests (samples can be find in code)
 ## Demo

 # Trending: